Michael-Kid/cart-project/README.md

 ## Description

+#### Visit our shop to purchase a mobile device for yourself !

 <p align="center">
 <img src="https://media.giphy.com/media/8RRrQflDWQ4DP6zByk/giphy.gif" width="80%"></p>

-#### Visit our shop to purchase a mobile device for yourself !

-#### You can add devices of your choosing to the cart.
+- You can add devices of your choosing to the cart.

 <p align="center">
 <img src="https://media.giphy.com/media/6ipa0smbuw7nr1Wvni/giphy.gif" width="80%"></p>

-#### You can visit the cart and manipulate with its contents
+- You can visit the cart and manipulate with its contents

 <p align="center">
 <img src="https://media.giphy.com/media/pDikw8mBBt6UWahiwJ/giphy.gif" width="80%"></p>

-#### You can use the search bar in order to find a desirable device
+- You can use the search bar in order to find a desirable device

 ## About the project

 ### Technologies & Tools

-This project was built on Reacts JS with an additional support from React-Router-Dom.
+- This project was built on **Reacts JS** with an additional support from **React-Router-Dom**.
+- Devices Data is sent from the server and implemented using **Async/Await** method.
-Adaptive Search was implemented.
+- Adaptive Search was implemented.
-React Hooks used in this project: useContext, useReducer. useContext was implemented in order to share the props between the components. useReducer was used as an alternative to Redux setup.
+- **React Hooks** used in this project: useContext, useReducer.
+- **useContext** was implemented in order to share the props between the components.
+- **useReducer** was used as an alternative to Redux setup.

 ## Project setup